Xamexer/fun-python-projects/README.md

 # learnPython
-This repository is used to implement various small projects in Python to help me learn and improve my Python skills.
+This repository is dedicated to enhancing my Python skills, exploring various frameworks, and learning more about software development.
+I'm also diving into the world of clean code

 ![](https://github.com/Xamexer/learnPython/blob/main/Mastermind/MastermindDemo.gif)
 ![](https://github.com/Xamexer/learnPython/blob/main/Typinggame/TypingDemo.gif)